-The vibes the quietness aside from places of interest from which one could visit make Kauai an excellent destination for backpackers.
-The island has musicians, organic farmers, artists and all alternatives under the sun.
+The vibes and the quietness aside from places of interest from which one could visit make Kauai an excellent destination for backpackers.
+The island has musicians, organic farmers, artists, and all alternatives under the sun.

 Kalalau Trail: A Truly Epic Backpacking Trip in Hawaii

 On Kauai’s north shore, the Kalalau Trail is one of the most dangerous treks in America, with a 22-mile hike starting at sea level and reaching a maximum of 800 feet.